amitpammu/react-laravel/README.md

     php artisan ui react --auth

-## `Please run "npm install && npm run dev" to compile your fresh scaffolding.`
+ `Please run "npm install && npm run dev" to compile your fresh scaffolding.`

-## `please run npm run watch to watch the react component changes and display to the latest code in the browser`
+ `please run npm run watch to watch the react component changes and display to the latest code in the browser`

+## Migration

+`Use php artisan make:model ModelName -mcr` to generate related Model, Controller and resources files